-Extension faculty with .8 FTE appointments are no longer required to generate an additional percent from grants in order to supplement their salary.
+Extension faculty with .8 FTE appointments are not required to supplement their salary from grant sources.

 No faculty member shall, as a result of this Agreement, receive a lower salary than they have at the time of ratification.

 Retreat rights